 The consent is given in the form of an email sent to both the General manager and the rest of the Executive.

-The Engineering Society Council (Reference α) shall hold ultimate authority over all financial decisions of the Society, as outlined in θ, B.
+The Engineering Society Council shall hold ultimate authority over all financial decisions of the Society, as outlined in θ, B. Council may request to view the financial statements of the Society at any time, provided at least two days’ notice is given.

-The Engineering Society Advisory Board (Reference ζ, C) shall oversee the financial accountability and sustainability of the services and corporate initiatives of the Engineering Society.
-Council may request to view the financial statements of the Society at any time, provided at least two days’ notice is given.
+The Engineering Society Advisory Board (Ref. ζ.C) shall oversee the financial accountability and sustainability of the services and corporate initiatives of the Engineering Society.

 Allocated Expenses